rubocode/iTask/framework/labels/facets.md

 * You need to approach it with great care.

 ### Social
-* The social sphere is concerned with your relationships outside your family.
+* The social facet is concerned with your relationships outside your family.
 * It includes your service to humanity.
 * You choose your affiliations to fulfill your purpose in life.
 * You have friends, colleagues and acquaintances.